adamaraujodelima/tic-tac-toe/readme.md

 ## The challenge

 Tic Tac Toe game in PHP where application permits to create a lot of rounds and allow 2 people per gameplay.
-The game identify the winner and list available matches where is the round don't has a winner yet.
+The game identify the winner and list available matches to play or rounds already played.

 ## How to play